esyed3426/LyricsForFakeFans/README.md

 so I have to have lyrics on me.
 To stay undercover, I can't use Spotify or Genius to read the lyrics because then I'll be ousted and hanged for the crime of being a fake fan.
 (Also Im poor and dont have the data to spend searching up lyrics)

-### I am actually going to be using this, once the concert's over Ill send a picture
+### I am actually going to be using this, once the concerts over I'll send a picture

 ## How I made it (idk really)